AntonisXT/spark-hadoop-bigdata-analysis/README.md

 - **Broadcast Join (RDD API):**
   The small `departments` dataset is broadcasted to all executors and joined with `employees`.
-  📸 Example results (first 100 rows):
+  📸 Example results (first 50 and 100 rows):

   <p align="center">
     <img src="images/broadcast_join_50.png" width="49%">